cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/laidback/_index.md

 ---
 title: 'Clash of Clans: Laid-Back Clans'
-subtitle: 'We have fun while warring to win!
+subtitle: We have fun while warring to win!
 See a [clan](/clans) you like?
-Head to our [Discord](https://discord.gg/clasfiles) server to get its join password from Recruiters.'
+Head to our [Discord](https://discord.gg/clasfiles) server to get its join password from Recruiters.
 description: We like to make war fun.
 draft: false
 basic: